 Nonexpendable Trust Fund - A Nonexpendable Trust Fund is used to account for assets held under the terms of a formal trust agreement, whereby the District is under obligation to maintain the trust principal.
-Currently, the District does not maintain this type of fund.

 Agency Funds - Agency funds are used to account for the assets that the District holds on behalf of others as their agent.
 Agency funds are custodial in nature and do not involve measurement of results of operations.
 Agency funds include payroll and student activities funds.